Blosc/c-blosc2/README_B2ND_METALAYER.rst

 b2nd Metalayer Format
 =====================

-This is a `metalayer <https://www.blosc.org/posts/blosc-metalayers/>`_ on top of a Blosc2 container that is meant for storing multidimensional information.
+This is a `metalayer <https://www.blosc.org/posts/blosc-metalayers/>`_ on top of a Blosc2 CFrame that is meant for storing multidimensional information.

 Specifically, this metalayer is named 'b2nd' and follows this format::